vacuumlabs/react-custom-validation/README.md

 The implementation of this handler is optional and if not provided, it defaults to empty function.
-If the validation data is needed only from within the React form component, one can use the provided (`validation` prop)[https://github.com/vacuumlabs/react-validation#validation] to access the validation data.
+If the validation data is needed only from within the React form component, one can use the provided (`$validation` prop)[#validation] to access the validation data.
 However, if the data is needed elsewhere in the application, the `onValidation` handler needs to be implemented.

 The `onValidation` handler takes in two arguments:
 - `name`: name of the corresponding validation as defined in `validations` object